ShevyKossovsky/BusinessApp/README.md

 - **Staff management**: adding and managing employees and authorizing them.
 - **Analytical reports and data**: viewing reports and data that help in a better understanding of the business.

-## Contact Us

-If you have questions or need help, we are of course here to help.
-You can contact us at support@example.com or through the contact form on the official website.

-Good luck with using the app!
-The file describes the application, specifies main features and gives installation instructions.
-You should adapt the text to the characteristics of your application and add additional details that may be relevant.

-User
-Give me a formatted readme file which explains about an application for managing a small business The application displays two pages, one for users and one for the business owner himself (which requires identification through a username and password
-A)
-The user has the option to make appointments for the services he chooses And the business owner has options:
-Editing business details
-Adding a new service to the business
-View all scheduled meetings
-ChatGPT
-In order to create a formatted README file that explains an application for managing a small business with two pages, we will use Markdown to design the text.
-Here is an example of a README file:

-markdown
-Copy code
 # Application for managing a small business